 Are new versions of running shoes even better?

 Are new versions better or worse?
 Should you upgrade to the newest version which is typically more expensive?
-Let’s release out.
+Let’s find out.

 The Reddit group r/RunningShoeGeeks helped come up with this idea.
 Check out their group if you’re geeky about shoes.